Obtaining a permit to work in Switzerland depends on many factors, including where you are from, the skills you have and quotas.

 Cantonal authorities are responsible for issuing permits.
 For more information, please visit the State Secretariat for Migrationexternal link.

-Work permits for EU/EFTA nationals can be broken down into several categories and are defined by letters.
+The main work permits for EU/EFTA nationals can be broken down into several categories and are defined by letters.
 Here’s what they mean:

 This residence permit is granted to persons who have an unlimited employment relationship or one lasting for at least 12 months.
 It has a period of validity of five years and will be automatically extended for five years as long as the employment relationship continues.
 That said, the extension may be limited to one year if the person is unemployed for longer than 12 consecutive months.
-Persons who settle in the country without gainful employment (provided they have enough financial backing) also receive a B permit.
+Persons who settle in the country without gainful employment (provided they have enough financial backing) also receive a B permitexternal link.

 EU/EFTA nationals wishing to be self-employed can get a B permit valid for five years provided they can prove they can make ends meet being self-employed.